buzz-code/event-management-nra/progress-summary.md

 - Kept all shared entity files intact as they contain reusable components
 - Git committed all cleanup changes to maintain a clear history

+### Docker Environment Setup (Completed)
+- Successfully running Docker containers with the new entity structure
+- Verified system operation in containerized environment
+- Configured environment variables for Docker deployment

+### Database Schema Migration (Completed)
+- Generated initial TypeORM migrations based on entity definitions
+- Applied migrations to create the database schema
+- Verified database structure matches entity definitions
+- Created necessary indexes and relations

+### Dashboard Customization (Completed)
+- Updated `settingsUtil.js` to provide event-focused default dashboard items:
+  - Upcoming events card with date filtering
+  - Participants (students) count card
+  - Event gifts count card
+  - Event notes count card
+- Enhanced dashboard component with:
+  - Upcoming events table showing the next 5 scheduled events with details
+  - Event statistics section with cards for popular gifts, venues, and organizers
+- Updated dashboard configuration to include all event entities as options
+- Removed year-based filtering where not applicable to events
+- Created direct links to event details and event creation

-## Current Focus: Docker Setup & Schema Migration
+## Current Focus: Event-Related Reports

 We are currently focusing on:
-1. **Docker Environment Setup**:
-   - Running Docker containers to verify system works with new entity structure
-   - Note: Docker environment must be running before TypeORM migrations can be executed

-2. **TypeORM Migrations**:
-   - Generating initial TypeORM migrations based on entity definitions
-   - Applying migrations to create the database schema
-   - Verifying database structure matches entity definitions
+1. **Event-Related Reports**:
+   - Creating specialized reports for event management
+   - Implementing event registration and attendance tracking views
+   - Developing gift management reporting

+2. **Data Access & Business Logic**:
+   - Implementing custom controllers or services for event-specific logic
+   - Creating necessary server-side validation rules

 All changes are being tracked with Git commits at each major step to maintain a clear history of the conversion process.

 ## Future Steps

-1. **Data Access & Business Logic**:
-   - Implement any required custom controllers or services for event-specific logic
-   - Create any necessary server-side validation rules

-2. **UI Customization & Reports**:
-   - Update Dashboard to show event-related statistics
-   - Create any special event-related reports or dashboards
-   - Add custom views for event registration or management

-3. **User Interface Refinements**:
+1. **User Interface Refinements**:
    - Test and refine user flows for event management
    - Add any missing relationships between entities
    - Create specialized edit/create forms for complex operations

-4. **Testing & Deployment**:
+2. **Testing & Deployment**:
    - Test all CRUD operations on all entities
    - Ensure validation rules work correctly
    - Prepare deployment configuration

 The system has been successfully transformed from an educational tracking system to an event management system.
 The core entity structure is in place, and the React Admin UI has been updated to match the new domain.
-After completing the current cleanup and migration steps, we will focus on implementing additional business logic and finalizing the user interface.
+With Docker setup, database migrations, and dashboard customization complete, we are now focused on developing specialized reports and business logic for comprehensive event management.